"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 For infants as young as 4 months, a similar option is Mommy’s Bliss Organic Baby Bedtime Drops + Immunity Support.
 It contains elderberry, chamomile, passionflower, and lemon balm.
 Comes with a dosing syringe, but may be easier to administer with a dropper.

-DIPHENHYDRAMINE (last resort for sleep)
+DIPHENHYDRAMINE (last resort for sleep) - updated September 2024

 Most people are familiar with diphenhydramine as an antihistamine, but it is also a sigma-1 receptor agonist.
 Sigma-1 receptor agonists have been shown to exert antiviral activity against SARS-CoV-2 by reducing replication.
-For example, the highly-touted fluvoxamine is a potent sigma-1 receptor agonist that has also shown benefit in COVID.

 Liquid formulations like Nytol (UK) or Genexa (US) may be administered by mouth or even under the tongue to optimize systemic absorption.